 Benefits of water aerobics

-Water aerobics is a very low impact activity, but that doesn’t mean that it doesn’t get your heart pumping.
+Water aerobics is a very low-impact activity, but that doesn’t mean that it doesn’t get your heart pumping.
 Your heart will become stronger, and more efficient if you regularly participate in water aerobics.
-It is found that aquatic workouts may lower your blood pressure.
+It has been found that aquatic workouts may lower your blood pressure.

 Aquatic workouts bring a different element to exercise because there is constant resistance.
-At every direction, your body is constantly fighting resistance against the water.
+In every direction, your body is constantly fighting resistance against the water.
 Changing the speed of the movement makes it easy for you to control the intensity of the workout.
-Water aerobics is one of the best activities to hit those hard to get muscles.
+Water aerobics is one of the best activities to hit those hard-to-get muscles.